frankolson/MobileFlashcards/README.md

 # MobileFlashcards:

-A simple app for testing your memorygit
+A simple app for testing your memory.

 ## Getting Started